 Rose Syrup is one of those drinks that is synonymous with the fasting month in Singapore.
 At least it was when I was growing up.
-Apparently, there is way too much new fangled and trendy foodstuff being sold at the annual Ramadan bazaar in Geylang Serai these days.
+It is really, just simple syrup flavoured with rose.

 In the summer, when we have plenty of organic roses in our garden, the red ones answer to a higher calling and are converted into rose syrup (below) and rose water.
 You’ll find the rose syrup made with rose petals recipe here, or click the image below.